aharonium/opensiddur.org/posts/HTML/prayers/praxes/reflection/memory-amidah-rabbi-dr-oren-steinitz.html.md

 <body>
 Title: עמידה | An Amidah for associating blessings with memory by Rabbi Dr. Oren Steinitz<br />
 Primary contributor: oren-steinitz<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=13338">http://opensiddur.org/?p=13338</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=13338">http://opensiddur.org/?p=13338</a>
 <p />
 <hr />